cculma/UG100/README.md

 UG100 present challenges regarding homopolymers and a rigorous quality control is necessary at every step of the pipeline.

-## progress 2026-05-01
+## Preliminary analysis

-1.1 Preliminary analysis.
-A preliminary review of the UMNGC report was conducted for pool 1 (samples 1 to 11) and pool 2 (samples 12 to 22).
+1.1 A preliminary review of the UMNGC report was conducted for UG100 pool 1 (samples 1 to 11) and pool 2 (samples 12 to 22).

 | ID | Sample        | Mean_Read | Mean_Q | Q30_FLOWS | Q40_SNVQ | total_bases   | total_reads | reads_billion |
 |----|---------------|-----------|--------|-----------|----------|---------------|-------------|---------------|